jeffdjohnson/lab-website/content/home/participate.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "<h1>Get involved as a participant!</h1><p>We use [SONA](https://missouri.sona-systems.com/) to recruit subjects for behavioral (computer-based), EEG, and fMRI studies.
-If you're in the PSYCH 1000 subject pool and would like to sign up, click on the button(s) below."
+title = "<h1>Get involved as a participant!</h1><p>We use the SONA System to recruit subjects for behavioral (computer-based), EEG, and fMRI studies.<p>If you're in the MU PSYCH 1000 subject pool and would like to sign up, click the button(s) below."

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""